rmtsukuru/ruby-websockets-chat-demo/README.md

-# FancyChat Demo
+# FancyChat ✨

-A simple chat server based off of Heroku's [Ruby WebSockets Chat Demo](https://github.com/rmtsukuru/ruby-websockets-chat-demo).
+A simple chat server derived from Heroku's [Ruby WebSockets Chat Demo](https://github.com/rmtsukuru/ruby-websockets-chat-demo).
+Supports multiple chat rooms that can be created by the users directly.

 ## Setup
 To install all the dependencies, run: